datastax/starlight-for-rabbitmq/README.md

 ### Consistent metadata store

 The Pulsar RabbitMQ gateway uses Apache Zookeeper to store the AMQP entities metadata consistently.
-The existing ZooKeeper configuration store can be reused for this, and The Pulsar RabbitMQ gateway will employ the /pulsar-rabbitmq-gw prefix to write its entries in ZooKeeper.
+The existing ZooKeeper configuration store can be reused for this, and Starlight for RabbitMQ will employ the /pulsar-rabbitmq-gw prefix to write its entries into ZooKeeper.

 ### Security and authentication

-The Pulsar RabbitMQ gateway supports connections using TLS/mTLS to ensure privacy and security of the communication.
+Starlight for RabbitMQ supports connections using TLS/mTLS to ensure privacy and security of the communication.
 It also supports the PLAIN and EXTERNAL mechanisms used by RabbitMQ.
-Internally, it uses the same AuthenticationService as Apache Pulsar and map these mechanisms to existing Pulsar authentication modes.
+Internally, it uses the same `AuthenticationService` as Apache Pulsar and maps the AMQP mechanisms to existing Pulsar authentication modes.
 At the moment there is no support for authorization so an authenticated user has full access to all `Virtual hosts`.
-The Pulsar RabbitMQ gateway can connect to brokers that have TLS and/or authentication, and/or authorization enabled.
+Starlight for RabbitMQ can connect to brokers that have TLS and/or authentication, and/or authorization enabled.
-To perform its operations, the Pulsar RabbitMQ gateway proxy currently needs to use an “admin role”.
+To perform its operations, Starlight for RabbitMQ currently needs to use an “admin role”.
 Future versions will relay the principal authenticated to the proxy and use a “proxy role” so operations on the broker will have permissions from the originating application.

 #### PLAIN authentication mechanism